-Omicron variant in the US: Updated CDC tracker now shows near complete takeover
+Omicron variant in the U.S.: Updated CDC tracker now shows near complete takeover

 Omicron has become the Google Search of American COVID-19 variants in a matter of five short weeks.
-It now dominates an estimated 98.3% of cases nationwide, according to the latest modeled data from the Centers for Disease Control and Prevention.
+It now dominates an estimated 98.3% of cases nationwide, according to the latest modeled data from the Centers for Disease Control and Prevention (CDC).
 For the most recent week for which it has figures—January 2 to 8—the CDC says omicron seized an even greater share of total infections in the United States.
 For the prior week, its estimated proportion was 92.3%, revised down from 95.4% when the data first became available.

 Since landing in California back on December 1, the variant has spread with alarming alacrity.
 It accounted for only 58.6% of cases as recently as the week of Christmas.
-Since the new year began, it’s been the dominant strain in all ten U.S. regions the CDC model tracks.
+Since the new year began, it’s been the dominant strain in all 10 U.S. regions that the CDC model tracks.
 The latest numbers shifted it upward again.
 Omicron now accounts for 99% or more of cases in three U.S. regions: Region 2 (New Jersey, New York, and U.S. Caribbean territories), Region 4 (Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee), and Region 6 (Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and tribal territories).

 Delta, meanwhile, has practically fallen off the chart, comparatively speaking, making up just 1.7% of the cases modeled by the CDC’s Nowcast tool.